 Students must purchase a DIGITAL parking permit each semester to park on campus.
-If you do not have a digital semester permit registered to your vehicle, daily digital permits are available for \$3.00 - look for the parking permit machines located in the parking lots.
+If you do not have a digital semester permit registered to your vehicle, daily digital permits are available for \$3.00 via mobile pay (text LPC to 25023).